Skip to the content.

 October 2022 – May 2023

-Bachelor’s thesis on hyper-parameter optimization: The goal here was to optimize the hyper-parameters of a spiking neural network simulator with Optuna.
+The goal for this project was to optimize the hyper-parameters of a spiking neural network model with Optuna.
 The work involved parallel computation on the JURECA cluster and experimentation with sampling algorithms (TPE, random).

 October 2021 – February 2022

-Implemented trajectory planning and collision avoidance for model vehicles.
-Scrum-based workflow in a team of six using Git.
+My group implemented trajectory planning and collision avoidance for model vehicles in C++.
+The workflow was organized in team of six with Scrum and Git.

 🎵 Computer-generated Music